Onemind-Services-LLC/cloudmydc-docs/docs/platform-overview/architecture-overview/Cluster Orchestrator.md

 For high availability, the platform is running on **two infrastructure nodes**.
 With a help of synchronization each server is running as an independent identical copy of the platform infrastructure.

-The components of infra node are running in a separate virtual CloudMyDc Containers for Linux on CentOS and are responsible for:
+The components of infra node are running in a separate virtual CloudMyDC Containers for Linux on CentOS and are responsible for:

 - Provisioning
 - Templates configuration and clustering binding